 Using lighting to set a festive mood can also be done with fairy lights.
 Here, strings of lights are weaved around the Christmas mantel decor ideas in a kitchen – alternatively, ball them up into mason jars and intersperse them among your storage jars.
 ‘Because mason jars and small light accents are so popular, you can even consider hanging them up with twine – helping to spread that homespun, Christmassy feeling throughout the entire house,’ says Michael Meiser, President at Lumilum.

-3. Drape your kitchen shelves with garlands
+12. Drape your kitchen shelves with garlands

 Long rows of shelving, the tops of kitchen cupboards, alcoves for stoves and windows looking out onto the garden – there are so many elements of kitchen architecture that are just crying out for a garland to decorate them this holiday season.
 Learn how to make a Christmas garland yourself for a totally unique addition to your kitchen, or invest in a readymade slug of pine sprigs (artificial or otherwise), dried oranges, pine cones, festive ornaments and more.

-4. Cook up some scented magic
+13. Cook up some scented magic

-‘[My] aunt is Swedish and at Christmas she always makes a traditional spicy drink called Glogg,’ says Angus Buchanan, Creative Director of Buchanan Studio.
+'My aunt is Swedish and at Christmas she always makes a traditional spicy drink called Glogg,’ says Angus Buchanan, Creative Director of Buchanan Studio.
 ‘It is a type of mulled wine with the addition of ginger, cardamon and bourbon which permeates the house with the most incredible aroma – it’s been a staple on our Christmas table for years.’

-5. Spruce up a cupboard door with a wreath
+14. Spruce up a cupboard door with a wreath

 Wreaths are not just for your Christmas door decor ideas – nor are they strictly for Christmas wall decor ideas.
 In the kitchen, think about attaching one to the doors of your cupboards for an unexpected piece of festive detail.
-If you’re lucky enough to have a walk-in pantry, the door to this is also an excellent location for a wreath – perhaps scented with cinnamon and dried oranges to hint at the tasty Christmas treats located inside.
+If you’re lucky enough to have a walk-in pantry, the door to this is also an excellent location for Christmas wreath ideas – perhaps scented with cinnamon and dried oranges to hint at the tasty Christmas treats located inside.

-7. Get the glow with candles
+15. Get the glow with candles

 Christmas is also the optimum time to whip out your best candles.
 They’re a great way to add a sense of drama to a kitchen when it is being used as an entertaining space, or just as a little bit of luxury for yourself while cooking.